Chapter 336 — Title

 Execution and Execution Date

-A receiving bank other than the beneficiary's bank executes a payment order by issuing its own payment order to carry …
+A receiving bank "executes" a payment order by issuing its own payment order intended to carry out the order it …

 336.4A-302